6 Tips for Healthy Teeth This Easter

-But for most of us, it is also a visit from the Easter Bilby/Bunny and plenty of opportunity for candy and chocolate!
+But for most of us, it is also a visit from the Easter Bilby/Bunny and offers plenty of opportunities for candy and chocolate!

-Chocolate is historically tied to Easter, as it used to be a tasty treat for people who had completed fasting as part of Lent.
+Chocolate is historically tied to Easter, as it was a tasty treat for people who had completed fasting during Lent.

-Today, most of this association as gone and our children and we think of chocolate and candy as a sweet treat associated with bilbies/bunnies and baskets.
+Today, most of this association is gone, and our children think of chocolate and candy as sweet treats associated with bilbies/bunnies and baskets.

-Unfortunately, the sugar in candy is not good for our teeth or our overall health.
+Unfortunately, the sugar in candy is unsuitable for our teeth or overall health.

-At A Plus Dental, we want you to be aware of the hidden dangers of Easter’s sweet candies, and how you can protect your teeth and health over the Easter week.
+We want you to know the hidden dangers of Easter’s sweet candies and how to protect your teeth and health during Easter week.

 The Dangers Of Sugar